USS Maumee (AO-2): Postwar Service

 Maumee spent the next two months rendering repair, tender, and fuel services to the group in Cuban waters, and then was assigned to accompany them to China.
 The convoy proceeded from Guantánamo Bay to Havana, Cuba (8–11 April 1946), then resumed the voyage to the Panama Canal.
 The ships moored at Cristóbal on 19 April, and then (20–21 April) passed through the isthmian waterway.

 The task group sailed for the Western Pacific 14 April.
 The following month Maumee received word that she too was to be transferred to the Nationalist Chinese Government under lend lease.
 The group arrived at Tsingtao 19 July and on 5 November ended 30 years of service to the US Navy.

 Transferred to the Chinese Government on the same day, she commissioned on 5 November as ROCS Omei 峨嵋 (AO-309).
 For some unknown reason, the photo taken in Sasebo, Japan, on 1 July 1951, from USS Sicily (CVE-118) showed her number as 301.

 Transferred to the Republic of China permanently on 7 February 1948, her name was struck from the U.S. Naval Vessel Register 12 March.
-Maumee saw continuous service in the Republic of China Navy until she was decommissioned at Kaohsiung, Taiwan, in the summer of 1967.
+Omei saw continuous service in the Republic of China Navy until she was decommissioned at Kaohsiung, Taiwan, in the summer of 1967.
 Stricken from the Chinese Naval Vessel Register shortly after, she was scrapped at the Kaohsiung Naval Base from August to October 1967.